Vidunda people: Religion

-Chorosa or Mwenagawa are the supreme beings that the Vidunda believe in.
+Chorosa or Mwenagawa are the supreme deities that the Vidunda believe in.
 Their primary focus is on appeasing ancestral ghosts, or wazimu, that haunt wrongdoers or their relatives, as well as those who fail to offer sacrifices to the ancestral ghosts.
 The majority of procedures to appease ghosts or cleanse the living of wrongs that have offended the dead are performed by joking companions, or watani.
 A few illnesses are also brought on by bad spirits, or tnirunga.
 Evil people turn into restless spirits that also cause trouble.
 However, witchcraft is the primary source of misfortune (kuloga, to bewitch).
 Dividers and ordeal testing were used to identify witches.
 Under the supreme chief's command, the guilty were either killed or sent over to slave traders.

 The British installed a paramount chief in the 1940s, and his kinsmen oversaw the yearly rainmaking and purification rituals (ibindo), which took place around February.
 It is reported that representatives of all significant Vidunda lineages were anticipated to attend these, which were held at Mount Yungi in central Uvidunda.
 The chief's matri-clan spirits seem to have been appeased.
 In the Luguru Mountains, the chief was also responsible for procuring rainmaking medications from rainmakers from the Lulugu.
 Many Vidunda are either Roman Catholics or Muslims today.